GongT/baobao/@build-script/rush-tools/etc/rush-tools.api.md

     (arg: T): Promise<void>;
 }

-// Warning: (ae-missing-release-tag) "info" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "info" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function info(txt: string, ...args: any[]): void;

-// Warning: (ae-missing-release-tag) "IProjectCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "IProjectCallback" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface IProjectCallback {